Aanaval Mothiram: Plot

 Aanaval Mothiram is a piece of traditional jewellery which houses the stiff thick hairs derived from the tails of Indian elephants, in a gold/silver ring.
 It is considered as a remedy for cowardice according to native beliefs in Kerala and Tamil Nadu.
-The movie was shot in 1980s Trivandrum and provides excellent, nostalgic views of how the city used to look prior to the development from the 1990s onwards.
+The movie was shot in 1980s Thiruvananthapuram and provides excellent, nostalgic views of how the city used to look prior to the development from the 1990s onwards.

-In the movie, Circle Inspector James Pallithara and Sub Inspector Nandakumar alias Nandu works for Kerala Police and are good friends.
-Nandu is brave and adventurous, whereas James, who is Nandu's superior officer, is lazy and cowardly and tries to avoid action and any matter of risks at any cost.
+CI James Pallithara and SI Nandakumar alias Nandu are good friends.
+Nandu is brave and adventurous, whereas James, is lazy and cowardly and tries to avoid action and any matter of risks at any cost.
 In addition to his lack of courage, James is also a miser.
 He gets Nandu to taxi him all over the place and never pays his bill at restaurants, leaving Nandu to pick up the bill.

-Nandu is in love with Home Minister's daughter Sruthi, who is a doctor in the hospital.
+Nandu is in love with Home Minister Ramachandran Nair's daughter Sruthi, who is a doctor in the hospital.
 James advises Nandu not to embark on a risky relationship with the daughter of a powerful man.
 James himself is married to Annie, but following an argument with his Pentecostal father-in-law over the treatment of his son Biju whilst the son was sick, James got separated from Annie and now lives with his son.
 He tries to care for his son alone and has no intention of reconciling with Annie.
 James is very cautious about his lifestyle and reprimands Nandu for smoking and endangering his life.

-A narcotic group, seemingly headed by Guru, is active in the State and they seem to have secret suppliers who are supplying drugs to the general populace.
-Alberto Fellaini, a career criminal, flies in to support this criminal gang.
-When Alberto arrives at the airport, an informer, Abbas (who belongs to a rival group), conveys this information to the police.
-Alberto checks into a hotel and the police arrive there.
-Following a fight at the hotel and a chase by Nandakumar and his team, Alberto is arrested by the police when he inadvertently falls into a well; James by chance, whilst trying to hide from Alberto, fell into the same well into which Alberto fell down.
+A narcotic group led by Guru, is active in the State and they seem to have secret suppliers who are supplying drugs to the general populace.
+Alberto Fellaini, an international drug career and smuggler, flies in to support this criminal gang to spring four of their captured associates from the jail.
+When Alberto arrives at the airport from Bangkok, an informer named Abbas (who belongs to a rival group), conveys this information to the police.
+Alberto checks into a hotel and Nandu arrives there with his team.
+Following a fight at the hotel and a chase by Nandu and his team, Alberto is arrested when he inadvertently falls into a well; James by chance, whilst trying to hide from Alberto, fell into the same well into which Alberto fell down.
 However, because it is believed that James tackled Alberto down the well (and James does not deny this misinformation), he gets the award for arresting Alberto, much to the chagrin of Nandu.
 During interrogation, Alberto is found in possession of drugs and is remanded to police custody.